marcinp25/northwind-sql-analytics/README.md

 Outer query filters `<= 3`.

 **Outcome / next step:**
-- A category with fewer than 3 results has a narrow product range — an opportunity to expand the catalogue.
+- All 8 categories return exactly 3 products — the catalogue
+  is well-stocked across every segment.
-- The top-3 list per category is ready to use for premium promotions, gift sets, or loyalty programme rewards
+- The top-3 list per category is ready to use for premium promotions, gift sets, or loyalty programme rewards.

 ![Product Rankings](./results/result_4.png)